Rayjax/corona_text_engine/README.md

 Please know that this code uses several text layers to achieve strokes and shadows in Corona.
 If you have performance issues, try lowering strokeSize, smoothnessStrength or strokeQuality

-**Compatible with Graphics 2.0** ; should work with graphics 1.0 (do not forget in that case to use 0-255 values for RGBs instead of 0-1)
+**Compatible with Graphics 2.0**
+Should also work with graphics 1.0 (do not forget in that case to use 0-255 values for RGBs instead of 0-1)

 Have fun